nextauthjs/next-auth/www/docs/providers/osso.md

 ```

 :::note
-`base` should be the fully qualified domain – e.g. `demo.ossoapp.com`
+`domain` should be the fully qualified domain – e.g. `demo.ossoapp.com`
 :::